-The copying and use of all materials at Capilano University is governed by the Canadian Copyright Act, guided by the University's Copyright Policy and Fair Dealing Copyright Policy, and - in the case of subscribed electronic resources - regulated by individual licences.
+The copying and use of all materials at Capilano University is governed by the Canadian Copyright Act, guided by the University's Copyright Policy (B.601) and - in the case of subscribed electronic resources - regulated by individual licences.

 This guide is primarily for instructors to facilitate the appropriate copying, distributing, and sharing of materials in an educational setting and covers:

-Capilano University Library Copyright Guide by Capilano University Library is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence.
+Capilano University Library Copyright Guide by Capilano University Library is licensed under a Creative Commons Attribution-NonCommercial 4.0 International Licence.